Quantum algorithms based on quantum trajectories: New Algorithm

 Consider the randomized compilation procedure used in our algorithm.
 The protocol amounts to sampling a set of holding times $\{t_{h}^{(i)}\}_{i = 1}^{N} \sim p(T)$ and rejecting the sample if $N > r$.
 This procedure is repeated until a sample is accepted and the circuit implementing the map $\mathcal{C}_{t_{h}^{(1)}, \cdots, t_{h}^{(N)}}$ is compiled.
 Given that we reject samples with $N > r$ we can write down the probability density for $f(T, r)$ as

 where the true probability density for sampling a trajectory $p(t_{h}^{(1)}, \cdots, t_{h}^{(N)}; T)$ is defined in equation~\eqref{eq:pdensity}.
-Thus with $f(T, r)$ fully described we can proceed to proving Lemma~\ref{lm:algerror} which bounds the error between the simulation and true dynamics in diamond distance.
+Thus with $f(T, r)$ fully described we can proceed to proving Lemma~\ref{lm:algerror} which bounds the error between the simulation and true dynamics in diamond distance. \begin{lemma} Let $\mathcal{E}_{T,r}$ denote the map our algorithm implements defined in equation~\eqref{eq:algchannel}.
+Then